oracle/python-oracledb/doc/src/api_manual/defaults.rst

 Defaults Attributes
 ===================

-.. attribute:: defaults.arraysize
+.. autoproperty:: Defaults.arraysize

-    The default value for :attr:`Cursor.arraysize`.
-This is a query tuning attribute, see :ref:`Tuning Fetch Performance <tuningfetch>`.
+    This is an attribute for tuning the performance of fetching rows from Oracle Database.
+It does not affect data insertion.
+See :ref:`Tuning Fetch Performance <tuningfetch>`.

-    This attribute has an initial value of *100*.

-.. attribute:: defaults.config_dir
+.. autoproperty:: Defaults.config_dir

-    The directory in which the optional configuration file ``tnsnames.ora`` will be read in python-oracledb Thin mode.

     At time of ``import oracledb`` the value of ``oracledb.defaults.config_dir`` will be set to (first one wins):